If it wasn’t for fructose then you wouldn’t be here on this planet.

 Before we wade through the knee deep muck of medical research that is being spewed today to incriminate fructose, it’s always important to take a step back and first understand the essence of human physiology.

-If we’ve forgotten how a healthy body is designed to work, then how we can possibly make sense of medical research?
+If we’ve forgotten how a healthy body is designed to work, then how can we possibly make sense of medical research?

 Without Fructose Conception is Impossible